EpicenterPrograms/codonoptimizer/README.md

 <br>

 ## Interpreting the output
+### WARNING
+For some sequences, the output appears to be almost twice as long as expected for an unknown reason.
+Changing the sequence (such as by adding or removing a stop codon) seems to sidestep the issue for the time being.
 ### Score
 The score shows the quality of the sequence, especially with the ability to avoid undesirable sequences.
 A perfect score is very difficult to attain, but that doesn't mean a useful sequence is very difficult to attain.
 ### GC content